AgencyAnalytics

 This is another SEO tool that’s dedicated specifically to backlink monitoring.
 Its interface is user-friendly and straight to the point, which allows you quickly see what’s happening with your client’s link-building progress.

-Linkody Backlink Checker Tool
+Linkody SEO Backlink Checker Tool

 Features to Note: